CincyPy/LightBright/BlinkNotes.md

 Other opportunities - Parade, private venues - Timing TBD

-Links to other world venues:
+Links to other events like Blink Cincinnati for inspiration:

 http://www.lights-in-jerusalem.com